Vyral/brandon-blackwell/_posts/2018-10-18-what-can-you-do-to-improve-the-air-quality-along-the-wasatch-front.md

 {% include youtube.html %}

-There are several things you can do to improve the air quality of your microenvironment and protect yourself against air pollution.
+<p style="text-align: center;"><em>There are several things you can do to improve the air quality of your microenvironment and protect yourself against air pollution.</em></p>

 Today I’m joined by Daniel Mendoza, assistant research professor of atmospheric sciences at the University of Utah, for a quick Q&A about our air quality along the Wasatch Front.&nbsp;